 GRAND RIVER & MARCO C 0.13% A/V LIVE

 Performed on July 21.
-2018 in occasion of Slowdance's Annyversary at Gazgolder, Moscow.
+2018 in occasion of Slowdance's Anniversary at Gazgolder, Moscow.

 Grand River and Marco C present an audio-visual performance where natural and synthetic realms coexist harmoniously.

-The work results in an illusive experience where analogue and computer generated elements, both in audio and video, don’t compete with each other but instead create a mutually inclusive environment in which nature and human artifice conjunctively fluctuate.
+The work results in an elusive experience where analog and computer-generated elements, both in audio and video, don’t compete with each other but instead create a mutually inclusive environment in which nature and human artifice conjunctively fluctuate.

-Marco Ciceri is an Italian media artist graduated at the University of Bozen.
+Marco Ciceri is an Italian media artist.
 He started his career in 2010 doing stage design and live visuals commissioned by festivals such as London at Marshmallow Laser Feast, and musicians.
-In 2015 he joins the Berlin based collective Pfadfinderei.
+In 2015 he joins the Berlin-based collective Pfadfinderei.
 His recent video work "Human Made Minerals" was presented at Funkhaus Berlin during Víkingur Ólafsson's concert hosted by Yellow Lounge.